-With a budget of about €14 million, ‘The Forgotten Battle' is the Netherlands' second most expensive movie production.
-The film deals with the Battle of the Scheldt, a lesser-known clash between the Allies and Germans forces towards the end of World War Two.
+With a budget of €14 million, ‘The Forgotten Battle' is the Netherlands' second most expensive movie production.
+The film deals with the Battle of the Scheldt, a lesser-known clash between the Allies and Germans towards the end of World War Two.

 The movie had a screening premiere in December 2020.
 It also enjoyed a small run in Dutch theatres around the same time.
 However, as Netflix part-financed this movie, they will be streaming it on their platform from 15th October 2021.